Updated April 2026

 Most Veterans Only Know Half the Story

 When most veterans think about VA loans, they think about one thing: zero down payment.
-And yes, that's a massive benefit.
+According to the VA's home loan program, that's a massive benefit.
 But it's just the starting point.
-I work with veterans regularly who are genuinely surprised when I walk them through the full list of benefits they've earned.
+I work with veterans regularly who had no idea about half the benefits available to them.

-I'm going to break down the benefits most veterans don't know about, because this isn't information that gets advertised well.
-If you've served, you deserve to know exactly what's available to you.
+I want to break down the benefits most veterans miss, because nobody advertises this stuff well.
+If you've served, you should know what's actually on the table.

 The Benefits Everyone Knows (But Still Worth Stating)